 There are some limitations on the configuration:

-PDB_rooted endpoint has its communications verified in the firmwares, which is why it has special requirements on its configuration.
+PDB_rooted endpoint has its communications verified in the firmware, which is why it has special requirements on its configuration.

 Once the configuration is set, the robot waits for individual endpoints to register themselves.
 In the simplest case, a client will set a configuration with one endpoint.